joakimk/toniq/README.md

 * Be notified if jobs fail too many times (by `Logger` errors, which can then be sent to services like [honeybadger](github.com/joakimk/honeybadger))
 * Be able to retry or delete jobs that failed too many times manually
 * Handle app server restarts or crashes without loosing job data
-* Store just enough extra information in redis to make it possible to see the status like currently running jobs (iex for now, possible UI in the future)
+* Store just enough extra information in redis to make it possible to see status like currently running jobs (iex for now, possible UI in the future)

 Currently limited to running jobs within a single erlang VM for simplicity, though there is no reason it has to work that way in the future.